Note: Some links in this article are accessible to Dutchie customers only.

 Prepare and access the right inventory.

 The best way to determine consumer behavior is by researching what products were popular the year before and during recent months.
-Your LeafLogix by Dutchie data, Greenbits by Dutchie data, and Dutchie Ecommerce Analytics data can help.
+Your Dutchie POS and Dutchie Ecommerce Analytics data can help.
 Through these tools you can not only determine what product types and specific products sold well, but also what hours of the day you can expect a jump in customer traffic.

 While history is your best friend in this regard, also keep in mind recent trends.
 Edibles are becoming very popular even among new consumers.
 Cannabis drinks are popular too, because they tend to come in single servings to reduce the spread of germs.
 Infused liquid products also kick in faster when absorbed this way, because your customers don’t have to wait for their bodies to digest them.
 Other trends may help you determine what to stock in your store.